lullcant/VBCD/Readme.md

-# The code repo for miccai2025 submission
-## Introduction to the repo
+# Code Repository for MICCAI 2025 Submission

+## Repository Overview

-This is the repo for our miccai 2025 submission.
-During the current under review phase, and as a precaution, we will provide the reviewers with the implementation code for our model, and the CMPL loss to facilitate a more concrete understanding of our method.
-If the paper is accepted, we will open-source the complete project, including training,inference code, pretrained model checkpoints etc. .
+This repository is dedicated to our MICCAI 2025 submission.
+During the review phase, we are providing the reviewers with the implementation code for our model, including the CMPL loss, to facilitate a clearer understanding of our methodology.
+Additionally, we have included sample data for reference.

+However, due to anonymity requirements, we are unable to provide the pretrained model at this time.
+If our paper is accepted, we plan to open-source the complete project, including training and inference code, pretrained model checkpoints etc.